musta55/driver-spl3/py2/README.md

-# pytracex README
+# py2 README

-This is the README for your extension "pytracex".
+This is the README for your extension "py2".
 After writing up a brief description, we recommend including the following sections.

 ## Features